SumoLogic/sumologic-documentation/docs/platform-services/automation-service/app-central/integrations/arbor.md

 * May 22, 2020 - First upload
 * July 13, 2023 (v1.2)
     + Updated the integration with Environmental Variables
     + Changed fields visibility
+* March 4, 2024 (v1.3) - Updated code for compatibility with Python 3.12